Xbox 360 controllers, headsets and wireless accessories

 Once you've determined the source of the problem, replace or exchange the faulty part.

-Rechargeable batteries eventually wear out.
-The length of time that a rechargeable battery lasts depends on how frequently you use the battery and how frequently you charge the battery.
-If you use the battery frequently, the battery won't last as long as if you use the battery only occasionally.
+Note Rechargeable batteries eventually wear out.
+The length of time that a rechargeable battery lasts depends on how frequently you use the battery and how frequently you charge it.
+If you use the battery frequently, it won't last as long as if you use it only occasionally.

 Wireless accessory doesn't connect to your Windows-based computer